mach3-software/MaCh3Tutorial/README.md

 Sample_2:
   Settings for Sample 2 like binning, osc channels cutc etc
 ```
-Such approach may be more beneficial performance wise but especially if you are sharing common MC and detector it can be more appealing to store it within single C++ object.
+This approach may give a performance boost, but is especially nice if you are sharing common MC and detector systematics, since then everything can be to store within a single C++ object.
 </details>

 ### Changing Oscillation Engine